 Important Dates for the Barthelott family

 This web page shows only a small excerpt of our Barthelott research.
-Another 66 words (5 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Barthelott History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Barthelott History in all our PDF Extended History products and printed products wherever possible.

 Barthelott Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Barthelott has been recorded under many different variations, including Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.

 Early Notables of the Barthelott family (pre 1700)

 Another 65 words (5 lines of text) are included under the topic Early Barthelott Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barthelott family